 You can display different banners based on the time of the year.
 For instance, you can show a summer banner during warm months or a winter banner during colder months.

-For this, add and replace the default banner with a summer banner.
+For this, add a summer banner and replace the default banner.
 Then click on “Add Condition”.

-Suppose we are setting up a summer collection banner for a USA audience, and showing it only from June to August, with conditions, is probably a good idea.
+Suppose we are setting up a summer collection banner for a USA audience, and showing it only from June to August, under certain conditions, it is probably a good idea.

 For this, choose DateTime and then CurrentDateTime.
 Set the condition to “is on or after,” and then the starting date and time.

-This summer banner will only be visible on the email when it meets the DateTime Condition.
+This summer banner will only be visible in the email when it meets the DateTime Condition.

-You can apply conditions to product recommendations as well.
+You can also apply conditions to product recommendations.
 For example, if a previously purchased product belongs to a certain category, you can recommend products exclusively from that category.

 You can also recommend products based on the customer’s gender: female products for women and male products for men.